arizonaCameraLab/computationalImaging/ReadMe.md

 # Computational Optical Imaging

-This repository includes notebooks and data used in the the textbook **Computational Optical Imaging** (SPIE Press, to appear in 2025)
+This repository includes notebooks and data used in the the textbook **Computational Optical Imaging** (SPIE Press, to appear in 2025).
+A description of the course materials on this site is also available on the [YouTube @ArizonaCamera channel](https://www.youtube.com/@ArizonaCamera).

 The notebooks on this site are organized according to the chapters of the text, which are